-Brian P. Donnelly is a partner in the firm's Tax and Family Wealth Group and former chair of the Business Department.
-He maintains a diverse practice, counseling clients on a wide range of technical and strategic issues involving corporate and partnership tax law for foreign and domestic companies, transactional matters and state and federal tax controversies.
-Mr. Donnelly's clients encompass the real estate, hospitality, technology, energy, wine and agribusiness sectors of the economy.
-He also has particular expertise in tax issues affecting emerging growth and start-up companies.
+Brian Donnelly is the chair of Farella Braun + Martel.
+He has a diverse transactional practice counseling clients on technical and strategic issues involving corporate and partnership tax law for foreign and domestic companies, transactional matters and federal and state tax controversies.
+He has a special focus on tax issues affecting real estate development projects and start-up companies.
+His clients encompass the real estate, hospitality, technology, energy, wine and agribusiness industries.

 Mr. Donnelly has particular expertise in complex real estate matters and has worked with various real estate clients, including many developers (residential and commercial), counseling these clients on an array of complex partnership tax matters and helping them structure like-kind exchanges.
 His practice also includes the formation of large real estate and hotel investment funds.
 Mr. Donnelly specializes in the federal and state historic tax credit area and has worked on many of the large historical rehabilitations in San Francisco over the last several years, including the San Francisco Ferry Building.

 Mr. Donnelly has served two terms on Farella's five-person Advisory Board and has served as chair of the Business Department.
 He is a Certified Public Accountant (CPA).